lepperm/Learning-Log/_posts/journal/2021/08/2021-08-09-getting-started-with-30-days-of-ml.md

 Most of the responses emphasized just creating wireframes by hand or digitally.
 Re-reading, I realize that I had worded my question poorly, as I specifically had meant more of the refinement-stage design.
 Regardless, this re-emphasis of wireframes was still helpful, and I was exposed to some new tools!
 I might sit on my designs while I'm busy with other things and then come back to them later with fresh eyes.

 From my own research, it does sound like Figma is probably going to have the most flexibility and transportability out of the options, so that's where I'm currently leaning, as much as I keep looking at Framer and InVision.
-I believe that there may be a great opportunity to learn these tools at my day job, as sending working prototypes to customers for vehicle HMIs would be well above-and-beyond anything else I've encountered in the industry, and provide for a more efficient feedback vehicle on the design.
+I believe that there may be a great opportunity to learn these tools for use in my day job, too, as sending working prototypes to customers for vehicle HMIs would be well above-and-beyond anything else I've encountered in the industry, and provide for a more efficient feedback vehicle on the design.

-I've also gotten into using [Obsidian.md]({{page.references[5]}}) in my day job and, currently to a lesser extent, in my personal life (mostly because my work day has a fairly rigid structure that I can only influence so much).
+I've also gotten into using [Obsidian.md]({{page.references[5]}}) for my day job and, currently to a lesser extent, in my personal life (mostly because my work day has a fairly rigid structure that I can only influence so much).
 It's a platform to encourage non-linear thought with an emphasis on owning your own data, and I'm enjoying it a lot!
 At work, I'm journaling daily to record my tasks, notes, and setting goals and affirmations for the day.
 It is extremely helpful to track day-to-day discoveries and challenges in context.

 Another huge benefit of Obsidian for personal use is that, after some work and patience, I can now use a combination of Obsidian, a community plugin, Calibre (my e-book manager), and my Kindle to be able to read on the go and then pull in all of my highlights and notes.
 This allows me to then take those notes and highlights and tag them, mark them for timed review, create flashcards, and generally help me to better recall and utilize the content I encounter.
 I'm incredibly excited to put my notes and reading to better use!